+The award-winning Panasonic, Mitsubishi and Daikin heat pumps we supply deliver clean and healthy air to your home, heating it in winter and cooling it in summer.
+Efficient, reliable and versatile.
+Once you install a heat pump in Auckland, you’ll never look back.
+However, what happens if you notice an odd smell coming from your old worn heat pump?
 Modern heat pumps shouldn’t smell bad.
-The outstanding products we sell, like our award-winning Panasonic, Mitsubishi and Daikin heat pumps deliver clean and healthy air to your home, although we recommend ongoing maintenance to ensure the quality of that air remains high.
-So, when you do notice an odd smell from your heat pump, it’s a sign that something needs your attention.
-It could even be an indicator that you need us to come to you and carry out urgent heat pump repairs in Auckland.
+If you do notice an odour from your heat pump, it’s a sign that something needs your attention.
+It could even be an indicator that you need us to come to you and carry out urgent heat pump repairs or maintenance.

-For example, a musty smell is a sure sign that mould, dirt, or mildew has built up within your heat pump unit.
+A musty smell is a sure sign that mould, dirt, or mildew has built up within your heat pump unit.
 This is much more likely to happen if you haven’t had the unit serviced or maintained for some time.
-This smell should not be ignored!
-A dirty heat pump will circulate contaminated air through the room and could cause severe health issues for your family.
-For example, it may worsen existing asthma and other respiratory conditions, particularly with your kids.
-As our new generation heat pumps are designed to actually improve indoor air quality, it defeats their purpose if they’re not allowed to do that through a lack of regular cleaning or servicing.
+This shouldn’t be ignored.

 Allowing a dirty heat pump to continue circulating contaminated air throughout your home could cause severe health issues for your family.
 It may worsen respiratory conditions, such as asthma.
 One of the key benefits of a heat pump is its ability to filter air.